stefanos-larkou/random-walks/README.md

 2. Configure the simulation parameters using the provided inputs.
 3. Click on the "Run Simulations" button.
 4. The animation or static plot of the simulation will appear.

-### Examples
-1. Open `animation_example.py` or `plot_examples.py`
-2. Configure the simulation parameters by adjusting the global variables.
-3. Run the script.
-4. A new window will pop up with the animation or static plot of the simulation.

 ## Dependencies